Read me before

 A note on your answers

 Write like you're talking to someone across the table.
-Share what you'd say out loud — not your deepest secrets.
+Share what you'd say out loud.
 Your answers are yours.
 They're not sold, shared, or used for anything other than powering your profile.

 FAQ